Nuffle-Labs/near-da-op/README.md

 ## e2e testing

-This repository has updated end-to-end tests in the `op-e2e` package to work with Celestia as the data availability (DA) layer.
+This repository has updated end-to-end tests in the `op-e2e` package to work with NEAR DA as the data availability (DA) layer.

 Currently, the tests assume a working [Celestia devnet](https://github.com/rollkit/local-celestia-devnet) running locally: